 Using gutter guards is an inexpensive method of preventing the need to hire someone to clean your gutters.
 There are several different styles you can get

 One popular option is a clip-on mesh or screen.
-It covers the gutter so leaves and pine needles don’t get into the gutters and form a dam, which will eventually cause rainwater to overflow and defeat the purpose of the gutters.
+It covers the gutter so leaves and pine needles don’t get into the gutters and form a dam, which will eventually cause rainwater to overflow and defeat the purpose of installing them at all.

 An alternative option is a foam insert that prevents obstructions in the gutter but is still porous and allows water to flow through it.

 For the price of one cleaning, you can have one of these options added.